 Dog / Cat / Human Detector

-The Dog / Cat / Human model can identify whether there’s a dog, cat, or person in an image and draw a box around the identified objects.
-It’s based on the MobileNet model, a general-purpose object detection model.
+The Dog / Cat / Human Detector can identify whether there’s a dog, cat, or person in an image and draw a box around the identified objects.
+It’s based on the MobileNet model architecture.

 Already included in the SD card image